 Before you start planting, it is a good idea to do a soil test to see what nutrients your garden needs.
 The next step in garden production and your nutrit...
 If you are putting in new garden beds, here are some tips Put in a new garden bed the easy way-really If you don't want to go to the trouble of a soil test, add a well balanced, organic fertilizer and cover with compost.
 I like gardening in our flower beds.
 I fertilize, add a layer of compost before mulching.
 This keeps the nutrition where the plants can get to it easier.
 Weed free, self fertilizing, till free garden beds

 Asparagus, fruit trees and bushes, garlic, grapes, shallots, spinach and peas seeds can be planted in the garden as soon as the soil can be worked.
 Outdoor seed sowing seed starting times If gardening in mulched flower beds, I put a small slit in the mulch and then sow the seeds.
 The seedlings are not quite strong enough to break through the mulch.

 I am still trying to decide what to plant in the garden this year.
 I did capture at the end of the gardening season what I wanted to plant.
-I've gotten some new seeds so will modify the plan.
+Reflecting back on the 2017 edible garden I've gotten some new seeds so will modify the plan adding the new varieties that catch my eye.
 Here is what I definitely have in my garden every year: herbs, chives, lettuce, tomatoes, peppers, cucumbers, eggplant, squash, green beans, and snap peas.

-For different garden ideas, here are some to choose from: Heirloom Sicilian kitchen garden, Small space French kitchen garden, Start a kitchen herb garden!
+For different garden ideas, here are a few to choose from: Heirloom Sicilian kitchen garden, Small space French kitchen garden, Start a kitchen herb garden!
 Children's edible garden